molgenis/molgenis/docs/user_documentation/ref-emx.md

 description for specified language (can be multiple languages, example: description-nl)

 ### backend
-the backend (database) to store the entities in (currently PostGreSQL or ElasticSearch)
+the backend (database) to store the entities in (currently only PostGreSQL)

 ### tags
 ability to tag the data referring to the tags sections, described below